National team appearances in the Rugby World Cup: Performance by confederation

 This is a summary of the best performances of each confederation in each tournament.

 Number of teams by confederation

 This is a summary of the total number of participating teams by confederation in each tournament.

 Appearance droughts

 This section is a list of droughts associated with the participation of national rugby union teams in the Rugby World Cups.

-Longest active droughts
+Longest Active Droughts

 Does not include teams that have not yet made their first appearance or teams that no longer exist.

-Longest droughts overall
+Longest Overall Droughts

-Only includes droughts begun after a team's first appearance and until the team ceased to exist updated to include qualification for the 2019 Rugby World Cup.
+Only includes droughts begun after a team's first appearance and until the team ceased to exist updated to include qualification for the 2027 Rugby World Cup.